 - If you miss a dose of Seroquel, take it as soon as you remember.
 If you are close to your next dose, skip the missed dose.
 Just take the next dose at your regular time.
 Do not take 2 doses at the same time unless your healthcare provider tells you to.
 If you are not sure about your dosing, call your healthcare provider.

 What should I avoid while taking Seroquel?

-Do not drive, operate machinery, or do other dangerous activities until you know how Seroquel affects you.
+- Do not drive, operate machinery, or do other dangerous activities until you know how Seroquel affects you.
 Seroquel may make you drowsy.

 - Do not over-exercise.

 - In hot weather, stay inside in a cool place if possible.
 Stay out of the sun.

 - Do not wear too much or heavy clothing.